A Gentleman’s Guide to Winter Suits Everything you need to know when shopping for winter suiting

-Winter is just around the corner, which means it will soon be fine time to forgo the light linen and seersucker suits for some thicker and warmer varieties.
+When the icy chill of winter rears its frosty head, it’s time to push your linen and seersucker suits to the back of the closet and opt for something bit warmer.
 The fabric of the suits you choose for the coming months will make all the difference when the temperature starts to drop and you’re forced to bear the cold while still managing to look sharp.
 However, winter suiting does not have to be boring.
-In the same way that the warm summer weather gave you a surfeit of outfit flexibility in the form of summer suits, you can apply the same creativity and style to your cold weather ensembles.
+In the same way that the warm summer weather gave you a surfeit of outfit flexibility in the form of summer suits, you can apply the same creativity and style to your cold-weather ensembles.
 Here is our definitive guide on what to look for in a winter suit so that you can keep on looking cool and staying warm all winter long.

 What to Look for in a Winter Suit

 If anyone ever tries to sell you a suit under the claim that it’s suitable for year-round wear, grab your money and run.
 A fabric that is breathable and lightweight in the summer will make you miserable in the winter, and vice versa.
 Unless you live in very temperate climate, you should have a designated selection of suits for, at the very least, the summer and winter months.
 For the best winter suit, pay attention to the suit’s construction and fabric.
 The construction and fabric will determine the suit’s ability to keep you warm.
 Unlike summer suits, winter fabric better lends itself to retaining a suit’s shape and maintain their structure exceptionally well, so you won’t have to worry as much about wrinkling or wearing of material.
 Depending on how cold it gets where you live, be sure to stick to half- or fully-lined suit jackets which help resist wrinkles, retain warmth, and hold up better during travel and everyday wear than unlined suits.
 Here are some of the best fabrics, colors, and patterns for winter suiting.

 Winter Suit Fabrics